cristianprofile/gitflow/README.md

 --------|-----
 `git flow feature publish MYFEATURE` | `git checkout feature/MYFEATURE`
  | `git push origin feature/MYFEATURE`

+ Once you’ve published the feature your team mates will be able to work on the feature branch with you by cloning the Repository from the centralized Repository and then doing a “git flow init”.
+This will set them up to have a Gitflow enabled local Repository with a master and a develop branch.
+Once they have a Gitflow enabled Repository they should be in the develop branch on which they should now do a pull to ensure their local Repository is in sync with the one on the remote.
+Once this is complete they should be able to follow it.

 ### get a branch created  shared remote repository